Chapter 5 - Playing the Game

 • INTELLECT and PERCEPTION rolls grant Mental Success Points

-• APPEARANCE and PERSONALITY rolls grant Charm Success Points
+• APPEARANCE and PERSONALITY rolls grant Social Success Points

 Actions

-Actions your hero takes have a "tick" cost, which mostly applies in combat (See Resolving Combat Initiative).
+Actions your hero takes have a "tick" cost, which mostly applies during an encounter.
 These costs represent the amount of effort that goes into the individual action.
 For example, to make a basic attack with an equipped weapon is a 3-tick action.
-More detail in Combat.
+More detail on that in Combat.

 There are many basic actions that your hero can take, and many more that are granted by purchasing various APTITUDES.